-Over the past few months, I have occasionally noticed a countdown clock at the top of the Olympic park website noting when the part reopens to the public.
+Over the past few months, I have occasionally noticed a countdown clock at the top of the London 2012 website noting when the part reopens to the public.

 Today they put out a press release announcing that it is now 50 days until the opening.

 Curiously though, what I presumed was a silly mistake on the countdown clock is either still being perpetuated, or in fact, the countdown clock is correct.

 They plan to open the doors to the park at midnight.